 Recent Political Science student Aaron Chua (pictured at right), was selected for both the Panetta Internship and Capital Fellows Program.
 Read Aaron Chua's profile.
 During the latter half of the program, Chua worked for several months as an intern in the D.C. office of Rep. John Garamendi, whose California district includes Sacramento and Davis.
 Chua attended briefings, assembled talking points for the congressman, wrote a policy paper on U.S.-China relations and researched water politics in the San Joaquin Valley River Delta.

 Application deadlines for the Panetta Internship are in early February of each year.
 Students who seek to apply should contact a professor in the Political Science Department for further advice.
-For current information, contact Cassidy Zimmerman, Coordinator, National Scholarships, at firstname.lastname@example.org or (323) 343-5964, or visit her in King Hall D145.
-Ms. Zimmerman is happy to provide assistance to all students in the preparation of their applications.
+In addition, students should contact Jessica Rodriguez, Coordinator, National Scholarships, at Jessica.Rodgriuez179@calstatela.edu.
+Ms. Rodriguez is happy to provide assistance to all students in the preparation of their applications.

 Offered Annually: The Kenneth L. Maddy Legislative Intern Scholar Program